Around the world, refugees are shut out of the US by Trump’s new policies - WTOP News

 A family separated by tightened restrictions

-The Dawoods fled civil war in Syria and settled in northern Iraq.
-They hoped to find a new home that could provide better medical care for a daughter who had fallen from the fourth floor of the family’s apartment building.
+The Dawoods had waited years for the opportunity to come to the U.S. After fleeing civil war in Syria, they settled in northern Iraq.
+They hoped to find a home that could provide better medical care for a daughter who had fallen from the fourth floor of the family’s apartment building.

-After they were accepted as refugees to the U.S., son Ibrahim and his sister Ava relocated to Connecticut in November 2024.
+After they were accepted as refugees to the U.S., son Ibrahim and his sister Ava relocated to New Haven, Connecticut, in November 2024.
 His parents and one of his brothers were scheduled to fly in January.

 But just two days before they were to board their flight, mother Hayat Fatah fainted at a medical check and her departure was postponed.
 Mohammed, another sibling, didn’t want to leave his parents behind.